Toggle: English / Spanish

 - Pain can be very bad.
-Over-the-counter pain medicines (e.g. ibuprofen, naproxen), either alone or with narcotics, can be very effective.
+Over-the-counter pain medicines (for example, ibuprofen and naproxen), either alone or along with narcotics, can be very effective.

 For some types of stones, your provider may prescribe medicine to prevent stones from forming or help break down and remove the material that is causing the stone.
 These medicines can include:

 - Diuretics (water pills)

 - Tamsulosin to relax the ureter and help the stone pass

 - The stone is too large to pass on its own

 - The stone is blocking urine flow and causing an infection or kidney damage